MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-powerbi-report.md

 # Visualize data in a Power BI report

-There are multiple ways you can build a Power BI report to visualize your data.
 In this article, you'll learn how to build a report using a KQL queryset.

 ## Prerequisites